AlexSHuk/dockerfiles/nginx/README.md

 **Project Description**

 This directory contains a Dockerfile for building a container image that runs Nginx web server with Alpine OS;

+!before you start, make sure you have Docker installed.
+Check docker version:
+`docker -v` or `docker version`
+to install docker follow the instructions https://docs.docker.com/engine/install/ubuntu/

 **1 - Getting started**